dnanexus/dx-streaming-upload/README.md

   - `local_log_directory`: (Optional) Path to a local folder where logs of streaming upload is stored, persistently.
 User specified in `username` need to have **WRITE** access to this folder.
 User should not manually manipulate files found in this folder, as the streaming upload code make assumptions that the files in this folder are not manually manipulated.
 This overwites the default found in `templates/monitor_run_config.template`.
   - `run_length`: (Optional) Expected duration of a sequencing run, corresponds to the -D paramter in incremental upload (For example, 24h).
 Acceptable suffix: s, m, h, d, w, M, y.
   - `n_seq_intervals`: (Optional) Number of intervals to wait for run to complete.
 If the sequencing run has not completed within `n_seq_intervals` * `run_length`, it will be deemed as aborted and the program will not attempt to upload it.
 Corresponds to the -I parameter in incremental upload.
+  - `n_upload_threads`: (Optional) Number of upload threads used by Upload Agent.
+For sites with severe upload bandwidth limitations (<100kb/s), it is advised to reduce this to 1, to increase robustness of upload in face of possible network disruptions.
+Default=8.
+  - `script`: (Optional) File path to an executable script to be triggered after successful upload for the RUN directory.
+The script must be executable by the user specified by `username`.
+The script will be triggered in the with a single command line argument, correpsonding to the filepath of the RUN directory (see section *Example Script*). **If the file path to the script given does not point to a file, or if the file is not executable by the user, then the upload process will not commence.**
+  - `dx_user_token`: (Optional) API token associated with the specific `monitored_user`.
+This overrides the value `dx_token`.
+If `dx_user_token` is not specified, defaults to `dx_token`.
   - `applet`: (Optional) ID of a DNAnexus applet to be triggered after successful upload of the RUN directory.
 This applet's I/O contract should accept a DNAnexus record with the  name `upload_sentinel_record` as input.
 This applet will be triggered with only the `upload_sentinel_record` input.
-Future work will allow command line customization of other input parameters.
-Note that if the specified applet is not located, the upload process will not commence.
+Additional input can be specified using the variable `downstream_input`. **Note that if the specified applet is not located, the upload process will not commence.
 Mutually exclusive with `workflow`.
-The role will fail if both are specified.
+The role will raise an error and fail if both are specified.**
   - `workflow`: (Optional) ID of a DNAnexus workflow to be triggered after successful upload of the RUN directory.
 This workflow's I/O contract should accept a DNAnexus record with the  name `upload_sentinel_record` in the 1st stage (stage 0) of the workflow as input.
-No other input will be specified; and should thus be prepopulated by default values in the workflow.
-Note that if the specified workflow is not located, the upload process will not commence.
+Additional input can be specified using the variable `downstream_input`. **Note that if the specified workflow is not located, the upload process will not commence.
 Mutually exclusive with `applet`.
-The role will fail if both are specified.
+The role will raise an error and fail if both are specified.**
-  - `script`: (Optional) File path to an executable script to be triggered after successful upload for the RUN directory.
-The script must be executable by the user specified by `username`.
-The script will be triggered in the with a single command line argument, correpsonding to the filepath of the RUN directory (see section *Example Script*).
-If the file path to the script given does not point to a file, or if the file is not executable by the user, then the upload process will not commence.
-  - `dx_user_token`: (Optional) API token associated with the specific `monitored_user`.
-This overrides the value `dx_token`.
-If `dx_user_token` is not specified, defaults to `dx_token`.
+  - `downstream_input`: (Optional) A JSON string, parsable as a python `dict` of `str`:``str`, where the **key** is the input_name recognized by a DNAnexus applet/workflow and the **value** is the corresponding input.
+For examples and detailed explanation, see section titled `Downstream analysis`. **Note that the role will raise an error and fail if this string is not JSON-parsable as a dict of the expected format**

 **Note** DNAnexus login is persistent and the login environment is stored on disk in the the Ansible user's home directory.
 User of this playbook responsibility to make sure that every Ansible user (`monitored_user`) with a streaming upload job assigned has been logged into DNAnexus by either specifying a `dx_token` or `dx_user_token`.